nkanno4n3a/RandomForest_python/README.md

 	* confusion matrix

 ## Requirement
-This codes created using by python language and save as Jupyter Notebook style.
+These codes created using by python language and save as Jupyter Notebook style.
 It is suitable to open this script via Jupyter Notebook or JupyterLab.
 #### Required python library:
 * scikit-learn